ahsan169/LeadStore/replit.md

 Preferred communication style: Simple, everyday language.

 ## System Architecture

+### Multi-Tenant Structure
+- **Companies**: Each company has isolated data with their own leads, users, tasks, and pipeline stages
+- **User Roles**:
+  - `super_admin`: Platform-wide access, can manage all companies
+  - `company_admin`: Full access within their company, can manage users
+  - `agent`: Can work leads, log calls, manage tasks within their company
+- **Data Isolation**: All queries filter by companyId except for super_admin views

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript, Wouter for routing.